gerserk/iotPlatform/README.md

 - an InfluxDB instance https://www.influxdata.com/ to store telemetry data
 - the Devicehive block

-to setup the platform use the docker-compose command with all its files
+to setup the platform use the docker-compose command with all its files.

+Since all the functioning is based on the service catalog, check its config file to see all available endpoints.